GoblinArchives/LiminalHorror/SRD3/factions.md

 The true backbone of Panopticon, Analysts are the technicians, engineers, and scientists that research and develop the company’s products.
 More laid back than management, Analysts are often far more interested in their paychecks or personal research than having blind corporate loyalty.

 **PROTOTYPES**
 Analysts are typically found in the field if they are testing a new prototype.
-Some of the projects result in unfortunate side effects, resulting in a variety of [Fallout](#fallout) (link) for those that have been with the company for an extended period of time.
+Some of the projects result in unfortunate side effects, resulting in a variety of [Fallout](https://liminalhorrorrpg.com/srd-fallout/) for those that have been with the company for an extended period of time.